Why we need to build a data-driven culture?

 CMM model is not a vertical ladder progression model nor it is a side to climb upward at a slope.
 It is instead a step by step framework where you acquire a capability to climb to next step and stabilize and then climb to next step.
 This is why I love this framework.
 I am sure lot industries will have their own frameworks to handle change and progress and it is worth reading the ones relevant to your industry.

 Agility is the next important factor after capability and maturity.
 Organizations are embracing agile thinking in all functional areas not just in IT project management.
 Companies break the internal barriers for the teams to work cross-functional and break external barriers to help their customers reach them in whatever channels that is conveient for the customer.
 One good example is lot of companies use Twitter as helpdesk and being transparent about customer complaints and how they resolve it.
 In this new age agility is the catalyst of growth.

-Gone are the days when organization structure which was looking like a tree i.e hierarchical.
+Gone are the days when organization data-driven culture which was looking like a tree i.e hierarchical.
 Now-a-days it is starting to resemble like periodic table where people are grouped based on relevant affinity factors to enable close collaboration between stakeholders.
 The days of command and control is overturned with collaboration.
 The future structure of an organization will look rhizomatic where there will be no center power and everything is connected to each other.
 It is very important to experiment with different organization structures and see which one delivers successfully for the project or goal.
 I love Amazon’s way of forming teams whenever they create a new product.
 The recent book Amazon Unbound sheds a great amount of light on how Amazon launches new projects.
 In some of our undertakings which are from family-run business we advised them to take a look at their organization structure and change it to transform them.
 Whenever organization structure changes it is a challenge on tracking how people, teams, business units are preforming.